 Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.
 Although schools have a duty to inform the local authority, there is no duty for a private fostering arrangement is one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 years (under 18, if disabled) by someone other than a parent/carer or close relative, in their own home, with the intention that it should last for 28 days or more.

 A close family relative is defined as a 'grandparent, brother, sister, uncle or aunt' and includes half-siblings and stepparents; it does not include great aunts or uncles, great grandparents or cousins.

 Parents and private foster carers both have a legal duty to inform the relevant local authority at least six weeks before the arrangement is due to start; not to do so is a criminal offence.
 Whilst most privately fostered children are appropriately supported and looked after, they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.

 In some cases, privately fostered children are affected by abuse and neglect, or be involved in trafficking, child sexual exploitation or modern-day slavery.
 Schools have a mandatory duty to report to the local authority where they are aware or suspect that a child is subject to a private fostering arrangement.

 Although schools have a duty to inform the local authority, there is no duty for anyone, including the private foster carer or social workers to inform the school.
 However, it should be clear to the school who has parental responsibility.
 School staff should notify the DSL when they become aware of private fostering arrangements.

 The DSL will speak to the family of the child involved to check that they are aware of their duty to inform the local authority.
 The school itself has a duty to inform the local authority of the private fostering arrangements.

-On admission to the school steps will be taken to verify the relationship of the adults to the child who is being registered.
-On admission to the school, we will take steps to verify the relationship of the adults to the child who is being registered.
+Upon admission, the school will take steps to verify the relationship between the child and the adults registering them.